numworks/epsilon/.github/ISSUE_TEMPLATE/problems-during-installation.md

 ```

 **Environment**
- - Omega Version: {go to settings > about > Omega Version and type the version here}
+ - Upsilon Version: {go to settings > about > Upsilon Version and type the version here}